SFRJr/YuDNS/README.md

 Join us as we connect the past and future of online identity, one domain at a time.

+## Installing YuDNS on your machines
+Setup on MacOS, Windows, Linux, iOS...

 ## Registering a .YU domain to YuDNS
 More about registering